 It is no secret that our climate is changing.
+2020 ended a decade which was the hottest on record, and included a Siberian heatwave.
 We are experiencing global warming as a result of the greenhouse effect, which is the process of heat absorption by certain gases in the atmosphere.
 They are called greenhouse gases because they effectively 'trap' heat in the lower atmosphere and some of this heat is re-radiated downward.
 Water vapor is the most abundant greenhouse gas, followed by carbon dioxide.
 Man has created this warming effect by the extreme use of fossil fuel.
 The product of fuel combustion is carbon dioxide, which is released into the atmosphere.
 The greenhouse effect caused by utility plants, automobile and textile plants, fossil fuel consumption contributes greatly to global warming.
 This warming is harmful to our health and environment: